 1. In Step 1 of the Sync Profile, you'll need to enable the "Sync Salesforce Campaign/List Members to Marketing Automation List" so that SyncApps can be able to look up records in your whole CRM database.

-2. Head to Step 5 of the Sync Profile and set the Contact owner per Sales Agent or whatever criteria meets your guidelines.
+2. Head to Step 5 of the Sync Profile and set the Contact owner per Sales Agent or whatever criteria meet your guidelines.
 For the Segment name, you can name it per Sales Agent or whatever works based on your preference.

 3. Hit save, Reset Sync Process and resync.